johnbaldwin/keyp-ruby/README.md

  application source.
 So I'm creating Keyp to make it simple to manage keys for your application across the development, testing, and production environments.

+## Important

+Keyp is still in early development and is experimental.
+As such it is very much a work in progress.
+Not all features expressed in the documentation may be working.
+The documentation may be plain wrong.
+I don't recommend you use Keyp for any kind of production code at this point in this gem's lifecycle.

 ## Quick Tour

 Keyp manages key value pairs in collections.
 As of version 0.0.1, Keyp refers to collections as *bags*.
 There is a